With something different playing in each room, there was no shortage of influences...

 Photo: The Helen Dorothy Project, Wellington Folk Festival 2017 (by Gerard Hudson)

 Helen Dorothy has performed at a variety of acoustic venues around NZ, appearing as a guest performer at several festivals.
 In 2010, she played at the Wellington Folk Festival with double bassist Richard Prowse, and Fiona Smythe on violin.
 She featured at Dunedin's 2014/15 Whare Flat Folk Festival as a solo guest artist.
-And in 2017, The Helen Dorothy Project performed at the Nelson Arts Festival (featuring PLot aka guitarist/vocalist Paul Symons and bassist Lott) and the Wellington Folk Festival (featuring PLot and virtuoso harmonica player Neil Billington).
+In 2017, The Helen Dorothy Project performed at the Nelson Arts Festival (featuring PLot aka guitarist/vocalist Paul Symons and bassist Lott) and the Wellington Folk Festival (featuring PLot and virtuoso harmonica player Neil Billington).
 Neil invited Helen to the Auckland Folk Festival stage in 2018 to perform two of her songs.

 In 2016 and 2017, she was personally invited to open for NZ's legendary Paul Ubana Jones.

 Helen completed recording her second collection of originals, "Watching Ghosts...and Other Songs" in 2013.
 The title track of this concept album is another collaboration with poet O'Leary.